A LADYBOWER RESERVOIR WALK GUIDE

 Once you’ve made it to the other side of the bridge, the trail loops back around and diverts off of the main road and back onto a small dusty trail.
 Here, you’ll get some more great views of the bridge as well as the reservoir.
 You’ll want to make the most of these views as this is the last time you’ll have a clear view before the trail leads back to the car park through woodland.

-Below is an interactive map of what is, in our opinion, one of the best walks around Ladybower Reservoir.
-If you’ve got an Alltrails account, then we highly recommend saving this to your favourites and downloading it ahead of the walk.
+If you’ve got an Alltrails account, then I highly recommend saving this to your favourites and downloading it ahead of the walk.

 Since there are quite a few free car parks to choose from on this walk, there is no rush to start the walk early as it’s unlikely that you’ll need to fight for a car parking space.

 Most locations in the Peak District National Park don’t have very good signal and as such, you’ll struggle to follow a live map.
-We’d recommend downloading the map ahead of your walk to avoid getting lost along the way!
+I’d recommend downloading the map ahead of your walk to avoid getting lost along the way!

 Similarly to the reason above, you’ll also want to download anything that you may want to listen to whilst you’re walking if you’re embarking on a solo adventure.

-Whenever you go hiking, it’s always best to let someone know where you’re heading in case you have no phone signal and you run into some trouble.
 If you’re staying at a hotel or hostel, then we’d recommend letting the reception know.
 If you’re staying in an Airbnb then it’s worth dropping the owner a text.

 With such stunning scenery, there will be plenty of opportunities to take photos and videos on this walk.
 Whilst it’s great to capture the memories, these usually come at a high cost to your phone battery.
-We’d recommend packing a battery pack to avoid any dead phones and disappointment.
+I’d recommend packing a battery pack to avoid any dead phones and disappointment.

-If you’re from the UK then you’ll know that the weather can be unpredictable at the best of times.
-Regardless of what time of year you’re hiking around Ladybower Reservoir, we’d always recommend packing a raincoat at a minimum.
+Regardless of what time of year you’re walking around Ladybower Reservoir, I’d always recommend packing a raincoat at a minimum.
 Luckily, this walk is sheltered for a lot of the time, however, you can never be too careful.

 As already mentioned, the only place to stop along this trail for food and drink is the Upper Derwent Visitor Centre.
-We’d recommend packing some snacks and drinks to keep you going along the walk, as on a hot day in the Peak District your energy will quickly drop!
+I’d recommend packing some snacks and drinks to keep you going along the walk, as on a hot day in the Peak District your energy will quickly drop!

 Walking around the reservoir is a popular activity, however, it’s also possible to cycle.
 You can pick up some rental bikes from the Upper Derwent Visitor Centre if you’d prefer this option.